CS3398-Vorgon-Sheldon/CS3398-Vorgon-F2019/README.md

 * Achievements list implementation.
 Create achievements list for the player to complete.
 Code is found is the src folder as AchievementsList.java
 * Feature: Get the achievements to update whenever the player completes it.
 It changes from red text to green text when achievement is completed.

+Sprint 3:
+* Random events implementation.
+Whenever the player clicks the keyboard there is a chance that they could be loss or gain money/work hours
+  * Code is found in the src folder as RNGEvents.
+* Clean up code from achivements.java and achivementsList.java found in src

 #### Sergio
 Sprint 1:
 * Level calculation.
 Fuction calculates players level and updates continuously as player clicks.